nestjs/docs.nestjs.com/content/graphql/federation.md

 #### Federated example: Users

-First install the optional dependency for federation:
+First, install the optional dependency for federation:

 ```bash
 $ npm install --save @apollo/federation
 ```

-##### Schema first
+#### Schema first

 The User service has a simple schema.
 Note the `@key` directive: it tells the Apollo query planner that a particular instance of User can be fetched if you have its `id`.
-Also note that we extend the `Query` type.
+Also, note that we extend the `Query` type.

 ```graphql
 type User @key(fields: "id") {